UCLATALL/dc-to-ckc/tests/pages/chapter-00/first-things-first.md

 ## First Things First!
 (Don’t Skip This Page)

-Before you start, there are a few things you need to do to get ready for *CourseKata Statistics.* First, make sure you are using the right technology and that it is updated and ready to go.
+Before you start, there are a few things you need to do to get ready for *CourseKata Statistics and Data Science.* First, make sure you are using the right technology and that it is updated and ready to go.
 Second, learn how to track your progress and get help.
-Finally, get some tips about how best to learn from the *CourseKata Statistics* online textbook.
+Finally, get some tips about how best to learn from the *CourseKata Statistics and Data Science* online textbook.

 ### Getting Your Technology Ready